BargmannLab/Scheer_Bargmann2023/README.md

 This repository contains data files pertaining to Scheer, E. and Bargmann, C. I. (2023).

-Questions about this repository can be directed towards Aylesse Sordillo at elias.scheer@gmail.com or Cori Bargmann at cori@rockefeller.edu
+Questions about this repository can be directed towards Elias Scheer at elias.scheer@gmail.com or Cori Bargmann at cori@rockefeller.edu

 These data were collected in the Bargmann Lab at Rockefeller University in New York City from 2018-2022.